postlight/headless-wp-starter/README.md

 SetEnvIf Authorization "(.*)" HTTP_AUTHORIZATION=$1
 ```

-It's recommended that you use something like the [WordPress Salt generator](https://api.wordpress.org/secret-key/1.1/salt/) to generate a secret for JWT, then define them in `wp-config.php`
+Use something like the [WordPress Salt generator](https://api.wordpress.org/secret-key/1.1/salt/) to generate a secret for JWT, then define it in `wp-config.php`

-For the Rest API:
+For the REST API:

     define('JWT_AUTH_SECRET_KEY', 'your-secret-here');